naist-nlp/tubelex/README.md

 All files also provide a row of totals as the last row (`[TOTAL]`).

 The columns `videos`, `channels` provide dispersion information as count of corpus parts, in which each word occurs in.
 It can also be easily determined for categories using the columns `count:`*C*.
 This measure of dispersion is called range, contextual diversity, or document frequency.
 You might want to try the logarithm of `channels` as a feature for your model instead of log-frequency.
+(Learn more in our [preprint about dispersion](https://arxiv.org/abs/2501.06536).)

 We provide the following [word frequency lists](frequencies) described in our paper for each language identified with a 2-letter ISO code *L*: